theislab/scarches/docs/about.rst

 What are the different models?
 ---------------
 scArches is itself an algorithm to map to project query on the top of reference datasets and applies to different models.
 Here we provide a short explanation and hints on when to use which model.
-Our models are divided into three categories:
+Our models are:

-Unsupervised
- This class of algorithms require no `cell type` labels, meaning that you can create a reference and project a query without having access to cell type labels.
- We implemented two algorithms:

 - **scVI**  (`Lopez et al., 2018 <https://www.nature.com/articles/s41592-018-0229-2>`_): Requires access to raw counts values for data integration and assumes count distribution on the data (NB, ZINB, Poisson).

- - **trVAE** (`Lotfollahi et al.,2019 <https://arxiv.org/abs/1910.01791>`_): It supports both normalized log transformed or count data as input and applies additional MMD loss to have better merging in the latent space.
+- **trVAE** (`Lotfollahi et al.,2020 <https://academic.oup.com/bioinformatics/article/36/Supplement_2/i610/6055927?guestAccessKey=71253caa-1779-40e8-8597-c217db539fb5>`_): It supports both normalized log-transformed or count data as input and applies additional MMD loss to have better merging in the latent space.

-Supervised and Semi-supervised
- This class of algorithms assumes the user has access to `cell type` labels when creating the reference data and usually perform better integration compared to. unsupervised methods.
-However, query data still can be unlabeled.
-In addition to integration, you can classify your query cells using these methods.

 - **scANVI** (`Xu et al., 2019 <https://www.biorxiv.org/content/10.1101/532895v1>`_): It needs cell type labels for reference data.
 Your query data can be either unlabeled or labeled.
-In the case of unlabeled query data, you can use this method to also classify your query cells using reference labels.
+In the case of unlabeled query data, you can use this method also to classify your query cells using reference labels.

- - **scGen** (`Lotfollahi et al., 2019 <https://www.nature.com/articles/s41592-019-0494-8>`_): This method requires cell-type labels for both reference building and query mapping.
-The query mapping for this method solely relies on the integrated reference and requre no fine-tuning.
+- **scGen** (`Lotfollahi et al., 2019 <https://www.nature.com/articles/s41592-019-0494-8>`_): This method requires cell-type labels for both reference building and Mapping.
+The reference mapping for this method solely relies on the integrated reference and requires no fine-tuning.

-Multi-modal
- These algorithms can be used to construct multi-modal references atlas and map query data from either modality on the top of the reference.
+- **expiMap** (`Lotfollahi*, Rybakov* et al., 2023 <https://www.nature.com/articles/s41556-022-01072-x>`_): This method takes prior knowledge from gene sets databases or users allowing to analyze your query data in the context of known gene programs.

 - **totalVI** (`Gayoso al., 2019 <https://www.biorxiv.org/content/10.1101/532895v1>`_): This model can be used to build multi-modal  CITE-seq reference atalses.

-   Query datasets can be either from sc-RNAseq or CITE-seq.
-In addition to integrating query with reference, one can use this model to impute the Proteins in the query datasets.
+- **treeArches** (`Michielsen*, Lotfollahi* et al., 2022 <https://www.biorxiv.org/content/10.1101/2022.07.07.499109v1>`_): This model builds a hierarchical tree for cell-types in the reference atlas and when mapping the query data can annotate and also identify novel cell-states and populations present in the query data.

+- **SageNet** (`Heidari et al., 2022 <https://www.biorxiv.org/content/10.1101/2022.04.14.488419v1>`_): This model allows constrcution of a spatial atlas by mapping query dissociated single cells/spots (e.g., from  scRNAseq or visium datasets) into a common coordinate framework using one or more spatially resolved reference datasets.

+- **mvTCR** (`Drost et al., 2022 <https://www.biorxiv.org/content/10.1101/2021.06.24.449733v2.abstract?%3Fcollection=>`_): Using this model you will be able to integrate T-cell receptor (TCR, treated as a sequence) and scRNA-seq dataset across multiple donors into a joint representation capturing information from both modalities.

+- **scPoli** (`De Donno et al., 2022 <https://www.biorxiv.org/content/10.1101/2022.11.28.517803v1>`_): This model allows data integration of scRNA-seq dataset, prototype-based label transfer and reference mapping. scPoli learns both sample embeddings and integrated cell embeddings, thus providing the user with a multi-scale view of the data, especially useful in the case of many samples to integrate.

 Where to start?
 ---------------